AlAshutosh/Blog-Application/README.md

 Method: GET <br>
 Description: Generates a report showing the top 5 most frequently used words in blogs for a specific user.<br>
 <h2>UI </h2>
-The front-end for interacting with the API can be built using HTML, Thymeleaf, and JavaScript.<br>
+The front-end for interacting with the API can be built using HTML, Thymeleaf.<br>